yuchen-w/DCES-Simulator/README.md

 C:\Users\YourUserName
 ```
 ###Decentralised CES
 This contains all of the source code for my final year project.
 Import this into Eclipse or IntelliJ as a Maven project.
-Follow the steps here: https://github.com/yuchen-w/FYP/blob/master/Decentralised%20CES/README.md

 ###Final Report
 This folder contains the latex code and diagrams for the final report.